johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 CoreDNS is a DNS server that chains middleware.
 Middleware is defined as a method `ServeDNS()` that gets a request and either responds to the client or passes it on to the next middleware.
-If none of the middlewares handle the request a default response of SERVFAIL is returned.
+If none of the middleware handle the request a default response of SERVFAIL is returned.

 This blog post details how to add middleware to CoreDNS.
 We're using the example of the *whoami* middleware which is a CoreDNS middleware and loaded by default if nothing is specified.